 Gator season in Louisiana is only 30 days, so what do you guys do for the rest of the year?

-Jeromy– I work for my father who owns a HVAC company and have been working for him since I could tote a tool bag and I am also a nuisance gator trapper and I get them out of pools, back yards, ponds, rivers, carports, kitchens ect.
+Jeromy– I work for my father who owns an HVAC company and has been working for him since I could tote a tool bag and I am also a nuisance gator trapper and I get them out of pools, backyards, ponds, rivers, carports, kitchens, etc.

 David is a concrete finisher he has his own business with his brothers and nephews working with him and his sons, he has two sons of his own.